 Los Angeles Gender Discrimination Lawyer

-Gender Discrimination occurs when an employer subjects an employee to some adverse employment action, or treats the employee less favorably than other employees, because of that person’s Gender, whether it be male or female.
+Gender Discrimination occurs when an employer subjects an employee to some adverse employment action, or treats the employee less favorably than other employees because of that person’s Gender.
+This is true whether the employee is male or female.

 HIRING: this can occur when you are a highly qualified female who is applying for a position in a certain company but the company decides not to hire you because they only want a man in that job.